Automatic Code Review with SonarQube and Jenkins Part 2/2

 Automated code reviews improve quality

-By implementing this automated code review process you immediately get feedback about whether or not your code can be build, the success of your unit tests and the compliance with your own code metrics and key figures.
-In the beginning it will take some time to find a good balance between restriction and redundancy of your metrics.
-Over time they can be adjusted to improve the quality of your code.
+By implementing this automated code review process you immediately get feedback about whether your code can be built, the success of your unit tests and the compliance with your own code metrics and key figures.
+In the beginning it may take some time to find a good balance between restriction and redundancy of your metrics.
+Over time, they can be adjusted to improve the quality of your code.

 Try the automated code review yourself